 Modern political thought contemplates above all the future and the development of mankind merely from the vantage point of political reality and believes neither in the possibility nor the usefulness of eternal peace.
-It rejects therefore pacifism, which under a pretense of magnanimity hides the renunciation of combat and cowardice. … Therefore every doctrine which starts out from a premeditated revolution for peace is foreign to modern political thought.
+It rejects therefore pacifism, which under a pretense of magnanimity hides the renunciation of combat and cowardice. … Therefore every doctrine that starts out from a premeditated revolution for peace is foreign to modern political thought.

 Weapon mentality is a parasite without creativity except for compulsion and terror.
 Incapable of independent productivity, it relies on peace technology for sustenance.
-Unable to destroy humanity’s innate sense of dignity and grace, it twists our root truths just enough to suit its purpose.
+Unable to destroy humanity’s innate sense of dignity and grace, it twists root truths just enough to suit its purpose.

 First off, it crams our constellation of political metaphors with.

 For weapon mentality, human compassion is an unnecessary burden.
 Vicious battle elites find rank, power, comparative wealth and imaginary security by acting as faithful servants of weapon mentality.
 Anyone who takes a moral stand is co-opted, marginalized and attacked.
 Promotion is based on willingness to compromise normal conscience and inflict maximum allowable harm.
-A promising career, and frequently, professional survival decree that good conscience be abandoned.
+A promising career and frequently professional survival decree that good conscience be abandoned.

 Abusing its ascendancy in a Darwinian struggle for survival of the deadliest, weapon mentality perverts human culture and obstructs every overture of peace.
 It has done little else throughout history, with our consent.
 What’s more, weapon mentality remains “fixed” in human history.
 Dependable peace has never endured for very long.
 Prior to today’s global communication networks, no prototype peace technology could spread fast enough through the weapon cults that surrounded it.

-Since I’m much less of a man than Gandhi, I cannot call myself a pacifist while I serve hard time on this hell-world among simpering killer primates.
+Since I’m much less of a man than Gandhi, I cannot call myself a pacifist while I serve hard time on this hell-world among these simpering killer primates.
 Every nation secretes an inescapable battle elite of vile individuals.
 It is our repulsive obligation to practice selective violence against them, smother their toxic influence and shelter the children—provided we redistribute wealth and power in peace.

 The tendentious designations of Pacifist and Militarist have been talked to death elsewhere.
-Yet their rivalry has had no more effect than skittering mice when compared to the lead-foot tread of legions of common weapon stalwarts.
+Yet their rivalry has had no more effect than skittering mice when compared to the hobnailed tread of legions of common weapon stalwarts.

 There are striking similarities between pacifists and warmongers.
 Both enlist small bands of sullen fanatics on the margins of society.
 Both rely on powerful, charismatic patrons to dispel routine lethargy, shatter petty deadlocks, deflect police scrutiny and promote themselves widely.
 Both share moral attitudes that are chronic in modern society and turn acute in high-stress situations—rather like herpes virus in a stressed individual, or the latent TB that may bring me down one day.
 Both make noisy claims during periods of social turmoil.
-During these stressful times, one group illuminates our courtrooms and punishment cells with a reawakened conscience, while the other inks the pages of history with the blood of its victims.
+During these stressful times, one group brightens our courtrooms and punishment cells with its reawakened conscience, while the other inks the pages of history with the blood of its next victims.
 Both rely on mass media to multiply their small numbers and amplify their impossible demands.

 Pacifists range from those who would rather starve to death than let their bodily defenses kill off microorganisms naturally, (as Jain elders often opt to do), to conscientious objectors who may or may not fight for a cause they find just, or cooperate with their nation when it goes to war.
-This form of half-hearted cooperation defines the common mass of weapon stalwarts, whether or not they choose to kill each other at war this decade.
+This form of half-hearted cooperation defines the common mass of weapon stalwarts, whether or not they choose to murder each other at war this decade.